News and Events

 Exquisitely carved songbirds, raptors, waterfowl and other wildlife will be showcased at the Audubon Bird and Wildlife Carving Exposition on November 4 and 5, 2017.
 Meet the award-winning artisans, shop the carvings, observe demonstrations and enjoy the Environmental Education Center trails in fall.

 A very clever Raven named Zachariah has recently found a new home with the Audubon Society of Rhode Island.
-In addition to the Raven, Audubon has recently adopted two Red-tailed Hawks, two Saw-whet Owls and a Great Horned Owl from a retiring wildlife rehabilitator in Maine.
+In addition to the Raven, Audubon has recently adopted two Red-tailed Hawks and a Great Horned Owl from a retiring wildlife rehabilitator in Maine.

 Part Three of the Audubon Report 2017 Series on Climate Change by Todd McLeish